 The post-secondary student population seen at Health and Wellness is a diverse one.
 In line with the University of Toronto's commitment to the promotion of EDI initiatives, discussions of equity and diversity issues are regularly addressed in individual supervision, psychotherapy case conferences, and interdisciplinary case conferences, with an aim to identify and increase accessibility to University and community resources that address the diverse and unique needs of our students.
-Efforts are also made to ensure that residents have a diverse caseload.
-Health & Wellness offers occasional Lunch n' Learns, with topics including Indigenous mental health, anti-Black racism and mental health, working with LGBTQ2S+ populations, and treating ADHD.
+Efforts are also made to ensure that residents have a diverse caseload with respect to presenting concerns and diagnoses.
+Health & Wellness offers occasional Lunch n' Learns, with past topics including Indigenous mental health, anti-Black racism and mental health, working with LGBTQ2S+ populations, and treating ADHD.
 The annual Health & Wellness professional development half/full-day has included trainings in Indigenous mental health, trans health, and EDI trainings over the years.